DenisBuserski/Git/README.md

    ```
    ![gc-5](git-commands/gc-5.png)

-6. Check the status of our Local repository
+6. Check the status of your Local repository
    ```
    git status
    ```
    ![gc-6](git-commands/gc-6.png)

-   From the result we got, it can be seen that we don't have any commits and we have 1 untracked file.
+   From the result you got, it can be seen that you don't have any commits and have 1 untracked file.

-7. As mentioned in the result we got from the previous point we need to use:
+7. As mentioned in the result you got from the previous point you need to use:
    ```
    git add file-1.txt
    ```